-This page contains the information you will need for your agency to submit a proposal for consideration as a 2020-2021 Junior League of Birmingham (JLB) community project.
-All JLB projects must comply with the enclosed criteria.
-Therefore, applications must meet the project criteria and Impact Areas in order to be considered.
-The JLB will select projects that fall under our designated impact areas: Education & Culture, Health & Wellness, Economic Security & Financial Stability and Safety & Crisis.
+This page contains the information you will need for your agency to submit a proposal for consideration as a 2021-2022 Junior League of Birmingham (JLB) community project.
+All JLB projects must comply with specific criteria and fall under one of our designated impact areas: Education & Culture, Health & Wellness, Economic Security & Financial Stability and Safety & Crisis.
 We believe that through issue-based voluntarism, we can build better partnerships between the agencies we serve, better train our members to become experts on the critical issues and provide more meaningful experiences for our volunteers.
 Our goal is to eradicate pressing issues within our community, create advocates and community trustees (trained JLB members) who are passionate about an issue, and make a positive impact on our community through systemic change.

 Community Research seeks partnerships with agencies that offer placement opportunities that average at least 35-40 hours per volunteer for a minimum of 4-6 volunteers.
 In addition, we look for opportunities that provide our members with flexibility (e.g., weekdays, evenings, weekends).
 Active members will be given the opportunity to select the placement of their choice in April 2021.

 The Junior League of Birmingham believes that an integral part of building a partnership with an agency is promoting events throughout the community.
 We encourage the recognition of JLB volunteers and the acknowledgement of money contributed by the Junior League of Birmingham through the use of social media, agency publications, and the inclusion on agency websites.

-If you would like to discuss your project idea or if you question whether your proposal fits within our guidelines, please contact Laura Bartlett, Community Research Chair.
+If you would like to discuss your project idea or if you question whether your proposal fits within our guidelines, please contact Jessica Hopper, Community Research Chair.

 In order for your project to be considered, you must submit your application and supporting files electronically.
 Your completed project proposal application with requested supplemental attachments must be submitted by Monday, November 16 at 4pm.